gregorias/pycodec2/README.md

 ### Codec 2 Compatibility

+Pycodec2 2.* is compatible with Codec 2 1.0.*.

-Pycodec2 is compatible with Codec 2 at 0.9.2+ versions.
+Pycodec2 1.0.* is compatible with Codec 2 at 0.9.2+ versions.

 If your Codec 2 version is older than 0.9.2, then try [pycodec2-old](https://pypi.org/project/pycodec2-old/) package.

 For more information on potential compatibility problems, check out [this